isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

 - formulate a query with dependent subqueries to use some kind of join
 - formulate a query with multiple range clauses in a way that resolves in multiple steps

-DBA can help you with this of problem.
+DBA can help you with this problem.

 ## Mismatching types